Hyatt’s Kennedy 89 Hotel Frankfurt Opens January 2026, Hopefully

 The hotel will be located on three combined plots, at the intersection of Kennedy Allee and Stresemann Allee.
 The hotel’s name is inspired by its location on Kennedy Allee, a street paying homage to John F. Kennedy, and his well-documented stay in Frankfurt in 1963.

-Kennedy 89 Frankfurt lounge
+Kennedy 89 Frankfurt points requirements

-I am delighted to see that a full service Hyatt will be opening in Frankfurt.
+I am delighted to see that a new full service Hyatt will be opening in Frankfurt.
 As someone who transits Frankfurt constantly, and who has family in the area, I’ll likely be staying at this hotel a lot.

 Bottom line